-Belfast policeman injured during gunfire at filling station - BBC News
+Officer injured during garage gunfire

 Police Service of Northern Ireland's Chief Constable George Hamilton said a bullet-proof vest may have saved the injured officer's life.

-He was shot three times in his right arm in the attack on the Crumlin Road on Sunday and is in a stable condition.
+He was shot at least twice in his right arm in the attack on the Crumlin Road on Sunday and had surgery overnight.

-Mr Hamilton said it was a "planned operation" and "completely reckless".
-A 36-year-old man has been arrested.
+The PSNI is treating the attack as attempted murder and has released a photo of the suspected getaway car.

+The red Audi was found burnt out in Culmore Gardens at about 20:00 GMT on Sunday.

-Police said their main line of inquiry is "violent dissident republicans".
+A 36-year-old man has been arrested and police have said their main line of inquiry is "violent dissident republicans".

+The injured officer is said to be "recovering well in hospital" but faces further surgery.

-Mr Hamilton said people were filling their cars with fuel at the garage when the shots were fired and there were "multiple strike marks on the forecourt".
+The chief constable said people were filling their cars with fuel at the garage when the shots were fired and there were "multiple strike marks on the forecourt".

 'Just crazy'